amarcolini/joos_docs/quickstart/quickstart_overview.md

 Run `ManualFeedforwardTuner`.
 The robot will eventually move back and forth roughly 4 feet, once all values are tuned.
 It's recommended for this step and for the feedback tuning to use [FTC Dashboard](https://github.com/acmerobotics/ftc-dashboard).
 It comes pre-installed with the quickstart, so there's no setup required.

-Begin by setting all your feedforward values (found in `feedforward` in `SampleMecanumDrive`) to 0.
+Begin by setting all your feedforward values (found in `feedforward` in `SampleMecanumDrive` or your sample drive class) to 0.
 Then follow these steps:

 1. Increase kStatic until the robot just barely starts to move.
 2. Increase kV until the robot reaches the maximum target speed.
 It's easier to see this with FTC Dashboard's graph view.